Rope Drop News

 Still to come

 Universal reveals the lineup a house at a time over the summer.
-Rumored names like Resident Evil are circulating, but nothing past the list above is confirmed yet.
+Resident Evil rumors keep circulating, and a leaked ad in mid July described an Ozzy Osbourne house, but nothing past the list above is confirmed yet.
 We update this page as each one drops.

 Tickets, and how not to overpay